antmicro/kenning/docs/source/kenning-api.rst

 Runtime
 -------

-The Runtime classes provide methods for running compiled models locally or remotely on target device.
+``kenning.core.runtime.Runtime`` class provides interfaces for methods for running compiled models locally or remotely on target device.
 Runtimes are usually compiler-specific (frameworks for deep learning compilers provide runtime libraries to run compiled models on a given hardware).

 The client (host) side of the ``Runtime`` class utilizes the methods from :ref:`dataset-api`, :ref:`modelwrapper-api` and :ref:`runtimeprotocol-api` classes to run inference on the target device.